 The Ultimate Guide to Premiere Pro’s Render Quality and Bit Depth Settings

 If you’re unsure about Premiere Pro’s Maximum Render Quality (MRQ) and Maximum Bit Depth (MBD) settings, you’re not alone.
-It’s pretty complicated stuff, and it doesn’t help that Adobe’s documentation can be both hard to find and incomplete.
+It’s pretty complicated stuff, and it doesn’t help the official documentation can be hard to find.

 So why do we see these in both Sequence Settings and in Export Settings?
 And how do they affect our video?
 In this article, we’ll dive into how and when these settings work, so that you can make the best choice for your own projects.

 If you don’t have the time to read all the technical details you can skip directly to the conclusion.
 (TL;DR just turn both settings on in both Sequence Settings and Export Settings.)

 At the end of the article, you’ll also find the tests I used to show how these settings affect export times and image quality.
 These will be referred to during the article.

 You’ll find both the Maximum Render Quality and the Maximum Bit Depth settings in at least three different places in Premiere Pro: In the New Sequence dialog, in the Sequence Settings and in the Export Settings.

 If you create a new sequence manually in Premiere Pro (File > New > Sequence), you’ll see this dialog.

 If you’ve already created a sequence, and didn’t pay attention to the settings, you can go to Sequence Settings (Sequence > Sequence Settings) and change them there.

 When you export your timeline, you’ll see the same settings, one under the Video tab and one in the bottom part of the box.